wakgill/bitcoin-archive/index.md

 ## About the project

-Bitcoin Archive is maintained by [Deryk Makgill](/).
+Bitcoin Archive is open source.

 ### Support

-Support this site with BTC, BCH, or BSV: <code>17MEahERxZH6pwWy4z7wWBZvH4rRnv3F7i</code>
+Support this site with BCH, BTC, or BSV: <code>17MEahERxZH6pwWy4z7wWBZvH4rRnv3F7i</code>

-### License

-Bitcoin Archive is distributed by an [MIT license](https://github.com/pmarsceill/just-the-docs/tree/master/LICENSE.txt).

 ### Contributing